sovpro/heos-stream/README.md

 #### HeosData

 All data provided by HeosStream is a HeosData instance consisting of a message and command property.
-A HeosResult or HeosEvent is provided if the data is determined to a be the result of a command or an event.
+A HeosResult or HeosEvent is provided if the data is determined to a be a result or an event.

 Properties:
  * `message` : A key value object